pyinstaller/pyinstaller/README.rst

 - Fully multi-platform, and uses the OS support to load the dynamic libraries, thus ensuring full compatibility.
-- Correctly bundles the major Python packages such as numpy, PyQt5, PySide2, Django, wxPython, matplotlib and others out-of-the-box.
+- Correctly bundles the major Python packages such as numpy, PyQt5, PySide2, NumPy, wxPython, matplotlib and others out-of-the-box.
 - Compatible with many 3rd-party packages out-of-the-box.
 (All the required tricks to make external packages work are already integrated.)
-- Libraries like PyQt5, PySide2, wxPython, matplotlib or Django are fully supported, without having to handle plugins or external data files manually.
 - Works with code signing on macOS.
 - Bundles MS Visual C++ DLLs on Windows.